 Remember that brief time in pancake history when IHOP changed its name to IHOb?
 Yes, it was a change that left the entire nation puzzled and somewhat feeling betrayed.
 However, this new identity was all too swift, as they went back to their old roots.
 And now, this change got us questioning, was this a brilliant IHOP marketing stunt or just luck?

 IHOP received great exposure that put it on the spotlight.
-Otherwise, how else would they bring attention to their new menu addition – burgers?
-We can speculate that this IHOP campaign to bring attention to their burgers worked.
+Otherwise, how else would they bring attention to their new menu addition - burgers?
+We can speculate that this IHOP campaign to put their burgers on the map worked.
 It got people lining outside their doors, including Food and Wine.
-Whatever the reason for this IHOP name change was, we sure are happy to see that the beloved International House of Pancakes would never turn their backs on pancakes – as they captioned on Instagram.
+Whatever the reason for this IHOP name change was, we sure are happy to see that the beloved International House of Pancakes would never turn their backs on pancakes - as they captioned on Instagram.

 Getting these types of backlinks (e.g. Food & Wine) is ridiculously good for IHOP.
 When, if ever, would IHOP get this type of exposure?
 They wouldn't.
 This clever IHOP marketing stunt was a success that gave the chain restaurant online prominence.